dkter/OverscanToggle/README.md

 I tested OverscanToggle on stock builds of Android 8.1 and 9.0 rooted with Magisk.

+### Download
+Download from the releases page or [click here](https://github.com/dkter/OverscanToggle/releases/download/1.0/OverscanToggle.OverscanToggle.apk).
+You'll have to sideload the app onto your Android device, and root access is required.

 ### Known issues
 Some apps double the overscan area for some reason.
 I don't know why, but it's not under my control.
 If you want, you can nag the developer(s) of whatever app you're having problems with, but I doubt they'll care.
 It might not even be under their control.